Turkey with a Baby or Toddler

 If you’re looking for a mix of beautiful beaches, ancient ruins, and natural wonders, a road trip through Turkey’s Aegean coast is exactly what you need.
 Starting in Izmir, one of the country’s largest cities, renting a car here is much more practical than in Istanbul.

 We rented from an inexpensive option, Goldcar, and had a great experience with them.
-We explored the nearby coastal town of Cesme before heading inland to discover the breathtaking Pamukkale salt terraces, the ancient city of Hierapolis, and soaking in the warm, legendary Cleopatra’s Pool.
+We explored the nearby coastal town of Çeşme before heading inland to discover the breathtaking Pamukkale travertine terraces, the ancient city of Hierapolis, and soaking in the warm, legendary Cleopatra’s Pool.

-We usually travel with the Wayb Pico car seat, which is a great option for any family traveling babies or toddlers.
-It’s a foldable and portable, yet extremely sturdy, car seat that gives us peace of mind when driving while also not adding much weight to our luggage.
+We usually travel with the Wayb Pico car seat, which is a great option for any family traveling with babies or toddlers.
+It’s a foldable, portable and sturdy car seat that gives us peace of mind when driving while also not adding much weight to our luggage.

 Here’s a glimpse into our recent road trip along the Aegean coast, and some tips to make the most of your adventure:

 We stayed at a cozy Airbnb close to a boardwalk that we walked every evening while we ate our cheap but delicious gelatos.
-We spent most days lounging on the sand, swimming in the Aegean Sea, and exploring the nearby towns of Alacati and Ilica, known for their quaint streets lined with boutique shops and cafes.
+We spent most days lounging on the sand, swimming in the Aegean Sea, and exploring the nearby towns of Alaçatı and Ilıca, known for their quaint streets lined with boutique shops and cafes.

-We were in Izmir in October, it is considered the off-season.
+We visited the Izmir and Çeşme area in October, which felt much quieter than peak summer.
 It wasn’t as hot as it would have been in the summer, but we felt very comfortable in the warm waters.

 Travel Tip: If you’re visiting in the summer, be sure to book your accommodations and rental car in advance, as this is a popular tourist destination.